marshreddy/docs/tapi/postman/README.md

 2. Copy the *ClientId* and *ClientSecret* into the respective fields of the postman environment.
     ![](devportal_client.png)

-3. From Postman, get a token, with the updated credentials, using the first API call in the collection, i.e. "**POST** token".
-You should see a success response, along with a BearerToken response.
-This is automatically saved in the postman environment variables, and at this point you are authenticated to connect to the platform, until the token expires.
+3. The first API call in the collection allows you to retrieve an access token.
+When using the updated credentials, you should see a `200` `OK` response.
+The response body contains the `BearerToken` field.
+This token is saved as a Postman environment variable.
+At this point you are authenticated and cann access our platform until the bearer token expires.
     ![](postman_5_token.png)

 4. To use the token for the other API calls, specify the token as a header with `Authorization: Bearer {token}`.
 For a complete set of the API's endpoints, please see the full [documentation](https://developer.whereismytransport.com/documentation).
 Below is an example of how to retrieve a list of agencies using the bearer token.